datacarpentry/sql-socialsci/_episodes/07- Creating tables and views.md

        Sex,
        Age,
        Class
-From SN7577
+From SN7577;
 ~~~
 {: .sql}

 Tables and Views are so closely related that if I try to run the code above, although I have changed Table to View I will get an error complaining that the 'Table' already exists.

-It is common practice when creating Views to indicate somewhere inthe the name that it is in fact a View. e.g. vSN7577_reduced or SN7577_reduced_v.
+It is common practice when creating Views to indicate somewhere in the the name that it is in fact a View. e.g. vSN7577_reduced or SN7577_reduced_v.

 Although tables and views can be used almost interchangeably in select queries it is important to note that a view unlike a table contains no data.
 It is simply the SQL statement needed to produce that data from the underlying data.
 This means that when you use a view there is the overhead of having to run this SQL first.
 Although in practice the Database system will combine the SQL required by the View and the other SQL in your query so as to optimise how the SQL is executed.